Opinion: Georgia judge got the Fani Willis call right | KRDO

 But the absence of any legal grounds for disqualification hardly represents a free pass for Willis or Wade.
 As McAfee recognized, “reasonable questions about whether the District Attorney and her hand-selected lead SADA [Wade] testified untruthfully about the timing of their relationship further underpin the finding of an appearance of impropriety.”

-More likely, the defendants might want to appeal.
-But that will not stop the case.
-Nor, in our estimation, will that effort succeed, given the stringent legal standard required in Georgia and the evidence that McAfee already heard and evaluated.

-Now that this sideshow has begun to pass with Wade’s resignation, the most important next step is for the trial to be scheduled quickly.
+It’s urgent that the trial be scheduled quickly.
 The case needn’t be delayed by Wade leaving the team — the very able group of assistant district attorneys and the other prosecutors who have long handled this case can continue their work.
 The Fulton County prosecution is critical to adjudicate the charges pertaining to the 2020 election — allegations that strike at the heart of our democracy and abuse of power.
 Therefore, the trial must begin as soon as possible so voters know Trump’s role before they once again cast votes in a presidential election in which he’s on the ballot.

 The-CNN-Wire

-Note: This piece has been updated with the latest news developments.